Blog > How To Make A Website

 #4 Is it something you’d be proud to use?
-Choosing a domain name is like naming a child or a company - what you decide on now is something you could still be using in 10 years time.
+What you decide on now is something you could still be using in 10 years' time.
 That doesn’t mean you can’t change it at any time - you can - but it’s best to choose something that will stand the test of time.

 Some particularly unfortunate domain name examples include:

 ‘teacherstalking.org’ (meant to be Teachers Talking, not Teacher Stalking).

 ‘choosespain.com’ (meant to be Choose Spain, not Chooses Pain).